AbsoluteKreative/0xTip/README.md

 ## rewards

+Both creators and supporters get 1% i.e. 0.50% each of total commission on every 3 transactions between them in rewards i.e. air-dropped in their wallets.

 every 3rd tip from same supporter -> same creator triggers cashback:
-- supporter gets 0.5% of last 3 tips back
+- supporter gets 0.5% reward
-- creator gets 0.5% bonus
+- creator gets 0.5% reward
 - paid from platform wallet (our collected fees)

 example flow: